ruggeri/tech-notes/randos/automotive/electric-car-charging.md

     CCS outside Japan.
   - Only the Nissan Leaf and Mitsubishi Outlander PHEV use CHAdeMO in the US.
-- Tesla Charger
+- Tesla Charger (called NACS)
-  - Just two pins of DC.
+  - Just two pins of AC or DC.
+The same pins are used for either AC or DC.
+At home, AC is connected.
+At a Level 3 charger, DC is connected.

-  - I believe that the connector for home has to do power transformation to DC.
-- Key question: since CCS and Tesla are most common charger types in US, can you use one with the other?
+# Outlet Compatibility

+- Toyota RAV4 Prime ships with an EVSE that plugs into NEMA 5-15.
+- J+Booster is a modular system for J1772 that allows you to select a wide variety of plugs.
+But it costs $700.
+- Tesla Mobile Connector is $300.
+It comes with 5-15 (120V 15A) and
+  14-50 (240V 50A) connectors.
+You can buy Tesla branded 5-20 (120V 20A)
+  and 6-20 (240V 20A) for ~$35.
+The connector has a 20' cable, so it
+  should reach a car from quite a distance.
+  - You can buy a passive Tesla-to-J1772 converter.
+A Lectron adapter (supports up to 250V 48A) costs $113.

+# NACS, J1772, and CCS1 Compatibility

+- J1772 to NACS: Tesla sells a $50 adapter which looks passive.
+- CCS1 to NACS
-  - Tesla sells a $250 adapter, which looks passive, to fit a CCS charger to Tesla.
+  - As of 2025-09-05, Tesla sells a $300 adapter, which looks passive, to fit a CCS connector into a NACS port.
   - Apparently Teslas manufactured before Oct 2020 need a "retrofit"; a firmware flash of something, I think.
-  - But this won't be available until 2023.
-  - First started selling this in South Korea where it was mandated.
-- Can you charge CCS on Tesla network?
+  - Lectron sells a CCS to Tesla adapter for $135.
-  - Tesla already uses CCS in Europe, where I believe it is mandated.
-  - They claim that the network will soon be opened to other vehicles.
-I believe they will be able to charge at full rate.
-  - That would be interesting.
-  - I don't know how Tesla will accomplish this.
-Will they allow you to bring your own Tesla-to-CCS1 adapter?
-Will they terminate with CCS1 at the supercharger?
-Wouldn't that annoy their customer base?
+- NACS to J1772
+  - Tesla runs a network of "Destination" chargers which offer 240V and up to 48A.
+  - Lectron sells an adapter for $120.
+You can then plug your J1772 or CCS1 vehicle into any Tesla Destination charger.
+- NACS to CCS1
+  - Sort of.
+Tesla has (1) Tesla-only superchargers, (2) All EV superchargers which have a magic dock adapter, (3) NACS superchargers which support _some_ EVs if you bring your own NACS to CCS1 adapter.
+  - I don't know if the adapter can be third-party like from Lectron, or if you must buy it from the vehicle manufacturer.
+  - Your vehicle manufacturer needs to sign an agreement with Tesla to let you plug it into the Supercharger.
+There is some kind of negotiation between your vehicle and the charger.
+As of 2025-09-05, Toyota hasn't reached an agreement with Tesla?
+  - Now that NACS is open, many new BEVs will come with NACS ports.

 Source: https://www.tesla.com/support/home-charging#home-charging-options
 Source: https://freewiretech.com/difference-between-ev-charging-levels/